Lectures on Statistics in Theory: Prelude to Statistics in Practice: 2D parameter space, multi-D observation space

 \subsection{\boldmath Likelihood {\em regions} in $\ge 2D$ parameter space}

-Recall the method for 1D confidence {\em intervals}, Eqn.~\ref{deltal}.
+Recall the method for 1D likelihood {\em intervals}, Eqn.~\ref{deltal}, noting that the {\em differences} in log-likelihoods correspond to {\em ratios} of likelihoods.
 For a joint 2D likelihood {\em region}, first find the global maximum of $\lhood(\mu_1, \mu_2$), yielding point estimates $\hat\mu_1, \hat\mu_2$.
 Then find the 2D contour bounded by

-where C comes from Wilks's Theorem, tabulated in the PDG RPP~\cite{pdg2018} (Table 39.2) for various C.L. and for various values of $m$, the dimensionality of the confidence region.
-Here we have the case $m=2$, for which $C= 2.3$ for 68\% C.L.
+where $C$ comes from Wilks's Theorem~\cite{Wilks38}, tabulated in the PDG RPP~\cite{pdg2024} (Table 40.2) for various C.L. and for various values of $m$, the dimensionality of the confidence region.
+Here we have the case $m=2$, for which $C= 2.3$ for ${\approx}$68\% C.L.

 This region is an approximate confidence region, as sketched in Fig.~\ref{wilksfig}.
 As in 1D, Wilks's Theorem is an asymptotic (large $N$) result, with various ``regularity conditions'' to be satisfied.
 (Again see, e.g., Ref.~\cite{ccgv2011} and references therein.)